LifeboatLLC/HDF5-Encryption/README.md

   * Check that `h5ex_d_rdwr.h5` is cleartext now.

   * Try `h5dump` on both files.
-The tool is smart enough to dump both ciphertext and cleartext files without specifyng the required driver driver.
+The tool is smart enough to dump both ciphertext and cleartext files without specifyng the required I/O driver.

   * Repack clear text file into encrypted file